Categorical Chern character and braid groups: Coherent sheaves and Drinfeld center

-In this section we remind the setting of the linear Koszul duality and establish isomorphisms between the linearized categories \(\MF^\bullet_{\Dr,\rlin}\) and the corresponding derived category \(\Coh^\bullet\).
 In the case of \(\bullet=\rfs\) we show that the linearized category is actually equivalent to the original category, thus we complete the construction of the functor \(\CH^{\rfs}_{\rloc}\) introduced at the beginning of the section.